 Check that the equipment is suitable for the operation and connected in accordance with the manufacturer's recommendations.
-The welder is responsible for checking the equipment (cable, electrode holder and coupling devices) daily for damage and defects.
+The welder is responsible for checking the equipment (cable, wire electrode torch, coupling devices, wire feed operation and gas containers) daily for damage and defects.
 All external connections should be clean and tight and checked each time a reconnection is made.
-The welding return clamp should be connected directly to the work piece, as close as possible to the point of welding or to the metal work bench on which the work piece is placed.
+The welding return clamp should be connected directly to the work piece, as close as possible to the point of welding.
 Any damaged or defective parts must be replaced before continuing the welding operation.